-Another possible technique for placing orders is to use the 50 cable itself.
+Another possible technique for placing orders is to use the cable itself.
 This technique may be used in both one-way and two-way cable plants.
 In a one-way cable plant system, orders may be stored at the user location in a set-top box provided by a local cable system.
-The set-top box may then be polled by the cable headend using techniques known in 55 the art to determine if any orders are stored for transmission to the cable headend.
-If orders are present, they are provided to the cable headend for processing.
+The set-top box may then be polled by the cable head-end using techniques known in the art to determine if any orders are stored for transmission to the cable head-end.
+If orders are present, they are provided to the cable head-end for processing.

 A two-way cable plant is most advantageous if real-time ordering capability is desired.
-Using the return channel, orders may be placed and immediately transmitted upstream to the cable headend where they can be processed or forwarded to a separate processing center.
+Using the return channel, orders may be placed and immediately transmitted upstream to the cable head-end where they can be processed or forwarded to a separate processing center.
 In this manner, orders may readily be processed the same day and shipped to the user via overnight courier.

 Another possible technique is to control the call-in of orders from subscribers from the central location.
-For 36 example, the cable headend could poll the subscribers and program the set-top boxes to call the central location at a particular time so as to stagger the call-in times and avoid overloading the processing center.
-Finally, it is also possible for the cable headend to connect to each user's set top box via telephone lines and call-out to each viewer sequentially to determine if any orders are pending.
+For example, the cable head-end could poll the subscribers and program the set-top boxes to call the central location at a particular time so as to stagger the call-in times and avoid overloading the processing center.
+Finally, it is also possible for the cable head-end to connect to each user's set top box 5 via telephone lines and call-out to each viewer sequentially to determine if any orders are pending.

-It is also possible to maintain the product ordering feature entirely separate from the cable system or other program 10 provider operations.
-The entity providing the EPG may maintain its own processing equipment at the cable system headend or other program provider location so as to receive order requests directly from users without the need for any pre-processing by the cable headend.
-User requests identi-Product and service ordering may be readily implemented 15 fied as product orders may then be diverted directly to the EPG provider's processing equipment.
+It is also possible to maintain the product ordering feature entirely separate from the cable system or other program provider operations.
+The entity providing the EPG may 10 maintain its own processing equipment at the cable system head-end or other program provider location so as to receive order requests directly from users without the need for any pre-processing by the cable head-end.
+User requests identified as product orders may then be diverted directly to the 15 EPG provider's processing equipment.
 This type of system architecture allows for more centralized management of a nationwide product ordering system.

-The information on each of the products and services available may be provided to the users in any of a number of ways.
+The information on each of the products and services available may be provided to the users in any of a number 20 of ways.
 In one embodiment, the database of program schedule information stored at each user location may include all the information for each product and service-a description of the product(s) or service(s), price, and any other information required.
-The disadvantage of this method, however, is that if a large number of programs include products and services available for ordering, the demands on the system memory are great.
-Another method is to standardize the products and services available so as to include in the database only a minimal amount of information necessary to identify the type of product or service.
-For example, if only videocassettes and transcripts are available, the database need only include a flag for each listing indicating whether a videocassette, transcript, or both are may be used for providing information on products and 35 available.
-Further simplification is possible if all transcripts and all videocassettes are priced the same.
+The disadvantage of this 25 method, however, is that if a large number of programs include products and services available for ordering, the demands on the system memory are great.
+Another method is to standardize the products and services available so as to include in the database only a minimal amount of informa- 30 tion necessary to identify the type of product or service.
+For example, if only videocassettes and transcripts are available, the database need only include a flag for each listing indicating whether a videocassette, transcript, or both are available.
+Further simplification is possible if all transcripts 35 and all videocassettes are priced the same.
 The screens illustrated in FIGS. 43-46 may then be standardized screens for all products so as to conserve memory space.